mschnitzer/unreal-engine-opensuse/README.md

 You need to replace `MyProject3` editor with the name of your project and append `Editor` to it.
 If your project is named `BlaBlaBla`, then the command would be `make BlaBlaBlaEditor`.

 As soon as this has built, you can open the `UE4Editor` binary again and open the project.
 It may not be visible in your recent projects, but by clicking `More` you can search for projects on your hard drive.

+Please note that whenever you add new C++ classes to your project, you need to run that exact same `make` command again to build your sources.
+I guess the `Compile` function from within the editor works as well, but I didn't test it.